whelanh/Stockfish/Readme.md

 ## UCI parameters

-Currently, Stockfish has the following UCI options:
+Currently, Crystal has the following UCI options:

   * #### Debug Log File
     Write all communication to and from the engine into a text file.